stonymf/bubble-radio/README.md

 # maximum length in seconds above which songs will not be downloaded
 MAX_LENGTH=4140

+# recency period (in days) for _recent playlists; e.g. a value of 30 will cause the _recent playlists
+# to only contain songs that have been added in the last 30 days
+RECENCY_PERIOD=30

 # where you want audio files to be downloaded
 DOWNLOAD_DIRECTORY=/mnt/somevolume/media